Old Government House, Parramatta

-The Old Government House is a heritage-listed former "country" residence used by ten early governors of New South Wales between 1800 and 1847, located in Parramatta Park in Parramatta, New South Wales, in the greater metropolitan area of Western Sydney, New South Wales, Australia.
-It is considered a property of national and international significance as an archaeological resource.
-It also serves to demonstrate how the British Empire expanded and Australian society has evolved since 1788.
+Old Government House is a heritage-listed former "country" residence used by ten early Governors of the then-Colony of New South Wales, between 1800 and 1847, and which is located in Parramatta Park in Parramatta, in the suburbs of Western Sydney, New South Wales, Australia.
+It is considered a site of national and international significance as an archaeological and historical resource.
+It also serves to demonstrate how the 18th-century British Empire conducted its expansion, and how Australian society has evolved since its establishment in 1788.

-The poor quality of the original Sydney Government House, as well as crime and unsanitary conditions in the growing Sydney settlement convinced successive Governors of the desirability of a rural residence.
+The poor quality of the original Sydney Government House, as well as crime and unsanitary conditions in the growing Sydney penal settlement convinced successive Governors of the desirability of a rural residence.
 In 1799 the second Governor, John Hunter, had the remains of Arthur Phillip's cottage cleared away, and a more permanent building erected on the same site.

 Old Government House is furnished in the style of the early 1820s and is open to visitors.
 It is situated at Parramatta on 260 acre of parkland overlooking the Parramatta River, and is Australia's oldest public building.
 The grounds are of particular interest as they are a relatively undisturbed colonial-era reserve surrounded by what is now Australia's largest urban area.
 The practice of "firestick" land management conducted by the aboriginal Darug tribe, which once dwelt in the area, is evident from certain scars to be seen on trees still standing (their bark being removed to build canoes).
 Also, shells used to strengthen the mortar used in the House's construction have been found to originate from Aboriginal middens.